Rodeos, Tex-Mex food, and the Alamo are a few things we instantly correlate with Texas, but besides these, what is Texas famous for?

 Oil and Gas is the main industry in Texas – it is the biggest contributor to the GDP and the most famous export in the state.
 Oil transformed the state’s culture deeply, and Texas became a place where fortunes could be made, attracting more and more people.

 Drilling started in the 19th century, but in 1901 in Spindletop, everything changed when a great gusher erupted in the oil well being drilled by a mining engineer, Capt.
 A. F. Lucas.
-This was the first salt dome oil discovery, and thousands of barrels of oil flowed, creating a sensation throughout the world and encouraged exploration and drilling in Texas.
+This was the first salt dome oil discovery, and thousands of barrels of oil flowed, creating a sensation throughout the world and encouraging exploration and drilling in Texas.
 Texas oil production exploded from less than 1M barrels in 1900 to almost 20M in 1902.

 With 5.9M barrels per year, today, Texas is the biggest oil and natural gas-producing state, accounting for more than 40% of the total oil and 25% of natural gas production.
 No matter where you are, large refineries or oil wells are one of the most common sights in Texas.